 COVID-19 Statement.
-The COVID-19 pandemic commenced in early 2020, resulting in a public health crisis that, notwithstanding the development and availability of several vaccines and boosters, continues to be fluid and unpredictable with financial and economic impacts that cannot be fully predicted.
-As such, investors are cautioned that the District cannot at this time predict all of the impacts that the COVID-19 pandemic has had or may have on its enrollment, average daily attendance, operations and finances, property values in the District, and economic activity in the District, the County, the State and the nation, among others.
-For more disclosure regarding the COVID-19 pandemic, see "SECURITY FOR THE BONDS - Disclosure Relating to COVID-19 Pandemic" herein.
-See also references to COVID-19 in the sections herein entitled "PROPERTY TAXATION", and in Appendix A under the heading "DISTRICT GENERAL INFORMATION" and "STATE FUNDING OF EDUCATION; RECENT STATE BUDGETS."
+The COVID-19 pandemic commenced in approximately March 2020 and resulted in a public health crisis that has been fluid and unpredictable with unknown financial and economic impacts.
+Notwithstanding that several vaccines have been developed for COVID-19 and are generally widely available, investors continue to be cautioned that the District cannot predict the full impacts that the COVID-19 pandemic may have had or will continue to have, either directly or indirectly, on its operations, including its finances, property values and other matters.
+For more disclosure regarding the COVID-19 pandemic, see "SECURITY FOR THE REFUNDING BONDS - Disclosure Regarding COVID-19 Pandemic"

+herein.
+See also references to COVID-19 in APPENDIX A under the heading "GENERAL DISTRICT INFORMATION" and "STATE FUNDING OF EDUCATION; RECENT STATE BUDGETS."

 Other Information.
 This Official Statement speaks only as of its date, and the information contained in this Official Statement is subject to change.
-Copies of documents referred to in this Official Statement and information concerning the Bonds are available from the District from the

-Superintendent's Office at Pomona Unified School District, 800 South Garey Avenue, Pomona, California 91766; telephone (909) 397-4800.
+Copies of documents referred to in this Official Statement and information concerning the Refunding Bonds are available from the District from the Superintendent's Office at Pomona Unified School District, 800 South Garey Avenue, Pomona, California 91766; telephone (909) 397-4800.
 The District may impose a charge for copying, mailing and handling.